 Baste the brisket with mopping sauce every hour during the first four hours.
 Then wrap the brisket in a double layer of heavy duty foil to finish.

 When the internal temperature of the garlic brisket reaches 180ºF - 185ºF, the brisket will be tender yet firm...good for slicing.
 At 190ºF - 200ºF the brisket will be falling apart tender.

 Either way you cook it, after the brisket is removed from the grill, let it rest wrapped in foil and covered with a towel for at least thirty minutes.
 The meat fibers will relax and absorb some of the garlicky juices that collected in the foil.

-Serving the Garlic Brisket
+Serving the Brisket

 The brisket is now ready to serve.
 Sliced or shredded, it needs a bit of homemade Texas bbq sauce for added flavor.
-Grilled vegetables and grill baked potatoes round out this great tasting barbecue garlic brisket feast.
+Grilled vegetables and grill baked potatoes round out this great tasting barbecued garlic brisket feast.